JetBrains/Qodana/topics/configuration-reference.md

 > You can investigate %product% behavior using files contained in the
 > [`/data/results`](docker-image-configuration.topic#docker-config-reference-overview-logs) directory.

-> An unexpected problem inspection will report in case the `qodana.yaml` file
+> The sanity inspection will report unexpected problems in case the `qodana.yaml` file
-> containing the `bootstrap` key is missing in your project directory.
+> containing the `bootstrap` key is missing from your project directory.
 You can disable this inspection using the
 > `--disable-sanity` option, or add this inspection to a [baseline](baseline.topic).
 > {style="note"}